 Prepared by Peter Copsey - Honorary Secretary

-1.This report covers the period from 1st April 2007 and is presented to the Annual General Meeting on
+1.This report covers the period from 1st April 2006 and is presented to the Annual General Meeting on 12th March 20072.
+Membership.

 3. Chauvigny Activities.

-Pen-pal links, via e-mail, between teenagers in the two towns continue.
+Pen-pal links, via e-mail, between teenagers in the two towns have been arranged.

 4. Fishers Activities